ange918/ModelsAcademyManagement/replit.md

 ### Design System
 The website implements a sophisticated design system featuring:

-- **Typography**: Space Grotesk font family for modern, professional appearance
+- **Typography**: Georgia serif font family for elegant, professional appearance
 - **Color Palette**: Elegant color scheme with primary black (#1a1a1a), accent gold (#d4af37), and navy blue (#1e3a8a)
 - **Animation Framework**: Fade-in animations and smooth transitions for enhanced user experience
 - **Visual Hierarchy**: Strategic use of typography scales and spacing for content organization